-Can you go to jail for a driving DUI in FL?
-That depends on the circumstances.
-If you’re convicted enough times for DUI in a short enough time frame, or you injure or kill someone in an accident, you could go to jail.
+Can you go to jail for driving under the influence (DUI) in FL?
+The short answer is yes, but much depends on the circumstances.
+If you’re convicted enough times for DUI in a short enough time frame, or you injure or kill someone in an accident, your chances of jail time increase.
 Many of those charged with driving under the influence (DUI) don’t serve jail time, but you need to know how the criminal justice system works and the ways to avoid incarceration to make this happen.

 It doesn’t matter how many times you’re arrested — the issue is how many times you were convicted.